We have always known that house guest Robert Condon, Carol Van Ronkel and William

 Polly's car was reportedly seen at the house that night.

-Regardless, I believe Leonore's account of Gwen and Polly coming to the house...
+It's confusing but I believe Lenore's account of Gwen and Polly coming to the house...

 before the police were called.